 The Difference Between Mortgage Lenders and Mortgage Brokers

-Many get confused on the difference between these two, while their functions are vastly different.
+Many get confused about the difference between mortgage lenders and mortgage brokers even though their functions are vastly different.
 Simply put, a mortgage lender is a company that lends mortgages.
 The lender is the one from whom a buyer borrows the money to purchase a home, who sets the interest rates, and who the buyer pays back for the life of the loan.